Powerlearnproject/se-day1-assignment-Gratitude311/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+# Unit Testing
-**Unit Testing** - Performed by developers to test individual components of the software in isolation to ensure that each unit works correctly.
+Performed by developers to test individual components of the software in isolation to ensure that each unit works correctly.
 For example, testing a login function to verify it correctly validates user credentials.

 ## Importance